ten-protocol/ten-whitepaper/consensus.md

 2. If multiple rollups generated with the same L1 proof and different nonces are published in the same block (the target block), the one with the lowest nonce is on the canonical chain, but the reward is split between them in a proportion of 75/25 (this ratio is indicative only).
 The reason for this rule is that it incentivises Aggregators to gossip their winning rollup such that no one else publishes at the same time.
     - There is no incentive for the losing Aggregator to publish as 25% of the reward will not cover the cost of gas, so they will make a loss.
     - There is an incentive for the winning Aggregator to gossip the rollup to everyone else to avoid having this unwanted competition.
-    - In case of a genuine failure in gossip, the losing Aggregator receives something.
+    - In case of a genuine failure in gossip (i.e. beyond designed latency), the losing Aggregator receives something.
 This is to reduce the risk of Aggregators waiting more than necessary to receive messages from all the other Aggregators.

 3. If multiple sibling rollups generated using different L1 blocks as proof are included in the same block, the one created with the most recent proof receives the full reward.